JessicaPerez1/Employee-Tracker/README.md

 ## Description

-Build a solution for managing a company's employees using node, inquirer, and MySQL.
+Build a solution for managing a company's employees using node, inquirer, and MySQL with a simple prompts!

 ## Table of Contents